Resonator reset in circuit QED by optimal control for large open quantum systems: Application to resonator reset

 Using the parameters of the previous section, Fig.~\ref{fig:expcleargrape}(a) compares the average intracavity photon number as a function of time under various resonator reset schemes.
-In particular, the passive reset (orange curves) is compared to GRAPE optimized active reset (blue curves) of duration $T = 300~\mathrm{ns} \approx 2 T_\kappa$.
+In particular, the passive reset (thin light orange curves) is compared to GRAPE optimized active reset (thick dark purple curves) for duration $T = 300~\mathrm{ns} \approx 2 T_\kappa$.
 While there is still significant resonator population after a wait time $T\gtrsim 2 T_\kappa$ in the passive case, the GRAPE optimized pulse empties the cavity independently of the qubit state.
 More precisely, the log-scale inset, shows that the optimized pulse shape brings the photon number below $10^{-4}$ while in the same time passive reset leads to a residual average photon population close to 1.
-The numerically found pulse shape corresponding to these results is the blue line in Fig.~\ref{fig:expcleargrape}(b).
-It shows a fast oscillating behaviour on top of a slowly evolving envelope.
+The numerically found pulse shape corresponding to these results is the thick dark purple line in Fig.~\ref{fig:expcleargrape}(b).
+It shows a fast oscillating behavior on top of a slowly evolving envelope.
 Importantly, the quality of the reset is only marginally affected by these rapid oscillations.
-Indeed, as shown by the red lines in both panels, a polynomial fit to the optimized pulse shape essentially leads to changes in the average photon number that are only visible on the logscale inset of Fig.~\ref{fig:expcleargrape}(a).
+Indeed, as shown by the thick light purple lines in both panels, a polynomial fit to the optimized pulse shape essentially leads to changes in the average photon number that are only visible on the logscale inset of Fig.~\ref{fig:expcleargrape}(a).
 This indicates that a complex pulse shape is not essential to obtain good performance, and that the solution may be amenable to regularization, whereby penalties are added to the objective function (for instance to penalize rapid changes in time) in order to make the result simpler and/or more robust.
+As pointed out in Ref.~\cite{PhysRevLett.113.010502}, the effect of noise in the control pulse, similar to fast oscillations observed here, is negligible if the noise level is below the error in reaching the target state.